What makes a toxic church?

 Every Church Has Its Own Culture

-Both of the pastors in the original conversation just seemed to find themselves in some very bad church cultures.
+Both of the pastors in the original conversation just seemed to find themselves in some very toxic church cultures.

 It always breaks my heart to encounter a church that is ready to implode.
 Frankly, some churches live in that tension continually.
 Some cultures are dangerous—toxic even.